 2. Size (Doesn’t Matter)

 Large manufacturers have a lot of skilled staff with extensive knowledge and experience.
 At the same time, smaller manufacturers are more agile and offer greater flexibility.

 Bigger doesn’t necessarily mean better.
-It comes down to your individual needs and a manufacturer’s ability to deliver.
-This means that they must have the capacity to provide the quantity you need to achieve your objectives.
+It comes down to your needs and a manufacturer’s ability to deliver.
+This means that they must be able to provide the quantity you need to achieve your objectives.

-Sometimes, the component manufacturer you outsource to might outsource some processes to one of their partners.
-This makes it crucial to determine if your outsourcing partner does this and to what degree.
+Sometimes, the component manufacturer you are outsourcing to may also outsource some processes to one of their partners.
+Determining if your outsourcing partner does this and to what degree is crucial.

-If your potential manufacturing partner does this, then you’ll have to vet their third-party partners as well.
+If your potential manufacturing partner does this, you must also vet their third-party partners.
 Make sure that third-party manufacturers are equally reputable and follow best practices.

 4. Turnaround Time

 In this business, timing is everything.

 Ensure your component manufacturing partner is on the same page regarding the production timeline.
 If their turnaround time fits your manufacturing schedule, you should be ready to go.